Skip to Content

 Things to Know

-• While brown leaves are a major concern, yellow leaves are also an indicator of dying leaves.
-It is better to cut them off with a pair of disinfected scissors which will help the air plant spend more energy on growing new foliage rather than holding on to the dying leaves.
-Here is a video that will help you trim dead leaves of your air plant properly and will give you an idea on how to take proper care of your air plant during winters.
+• While brown leaves are a major concern, yellow leaves also indicate dying leaves.
+Cutting them off with disinfected scissors will help the air plant spend more energy growing new foliage than holding on to the dying leaves.
+Here is a video that will help you trim the dead leaves of your air plant properly and will give you an idea of how to take proper care of your air plant during winter.

-• Examine the brown tips of the leaves and ensure that they are not soft.
-Squish the leaves a little and if you do not sense any resistance, your air plant might be rotting on the inside.
+• Examine the leaf’s brown tips and ensure they are not soft.
+Squish the leaves a little; your air plant might rot inside if you do not sense any resistance.

 Conclusion

 Taking care of air plants is not that difficult.
-Reviving your air plant is also quite easy if you can know the exact issue early.
-Moreover, if the weather is favorable for the growth of your air plant, you might not face any problems at all.
+Reviving your air plant is easy if you know the exact issue early.
+Moreover, if the weather is favorable for the growth of your air plant, you might not face any problems.

 Also, many air plants are low-maintenance and do not require any special care.
 And if you are looking for some air plants that you can easily grow in your home, you should read this blog.